samshady/samshady.github.io/_posts/2020-01-17-best-budget-laptop-students.md

 ---
-date: 2020-01-17 14:26:40
+date: '2020-01-17 21:02:40'
 layout: post
-title: The Best Budget Laptop For Students in 2020: Acer Aspire 5
+title: 'The Best Budget Laptop For Students in 2020: Acer Aspire 5'
-subtitle: Cheap, Fast, Lightweight and Beautiful.
-The only laptop you need as a student.
+subtitle: 'Cheap, Fast, Lightweight and Beautiful.
+The only laptop you need as a student.'
 description: >-
   The Best Budget Laptop for Students in 2020 under 350$: Acer Aspire 5 with a beautiful screen and powerful, easy to upgrade specs.